audiologiks/findajob/README.md

-Careers Content
+Careers Content for Looking for a Job Overseas
 ======
-Update 11/30/2020
+Update 3/23/2022

-Changed folder structure for content to emphasize both general career content, though in an international environment, and working abroad.
+Text files with information on both general career content, though in an international environment, and working abroad.

-Update 11/27/2020

-Update readme files and approximately 85 articles for 2021 under the MIT License.

-Moving Country and job seach information over to this repo under the /kb/workabroad link for a Meetup.

-Repository for code for links, content, and text used in the support section for international job seekers at audiologiks.com

 **Text** is in html and markdown.
 The MIT license covers the text, unless there are parts quoted from other sites.